Become a Nutritionist in New York

 How to Become a Nutritionist in New York

 The fee for your license will be $294, and you must renew your license every three years.
-There is no continuing education requirement to renew your state license, but there will be requirements related to your certification.
+There is no continuing education requirement to renew your state license, but there can be requirements related to your certification.

 - Research and understand the state licensing process for this profession in New York.